mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Polaris-v1.rst

   # Notice the filename always ends in .yaml
   polaris_example = Polaris(calibration_mapping_file=r"C:\path\to\file\calibration_mapping.yaml", ...)

-.. _chopper_on_polaris_isis-powder-diffraction-ref:
+.. _mode_polaris_isis-powder-diffraction-ref:

-chopper_on
+mode
 ^^^^^^^^^^
-The chopper state to use in the :ref:`create_vanadium_polaris_isis-powder-diffraction-ref` and :ref:`focus_polaris_isis-powder-diffraction-ref` method.
+The current chopper mode to use in the :ref:`create_vanadium_polaris_isis-powder-diffraction-ref` and :ref:`focus_polaris_isis-powder-diffraction-ref` method.
 This determines which vanadium and empty run numbers